-Job of a marketing professional is not easy these days.
-There is significant activity and noise on all marketing channels.
+The job of a marketing professional is not easy these days.
+The job of a marketing professional is not easy these days.
+There are significant activity and noise on all marketing channels.
+Is it due to marketing automation?
 It is not easy to be visible anymore.
-Is it due to marketing automation?

-Overcrowded market will force the innovators to think of other ways to provide insights to marketing and sales professionals.
-Chrome plugins have become the favorite way to provide information and might become the trend.
+The overcrowded market will force the innovators to think of other ways to provide insights into marketing and sales professionals.
+Chrome plugins have become the favourite way to provide information and might become the trend.

 As I said above, the marketing domain depends on the availability of external data.
 In a way that is limiting factor.
 There is potential to generate insights when external data is married to internal data such as email transactions with potential decision makers.
 End users will have to allow plugins to analyze their emails to get insights.
 A year worth of emails might be a good point to start.
 There might be a treasure hidden behind that email analysis.
 Go and explore it.

 Information is key to B2B sales and marketing folks.
 This is one of weapons sales and marketing depends on.
 Keeping an eye on prospect customers is important and it is something that every marketing professional seeks.
 This information is used to win clients, build a marketing strategy, build sales goals and provide inputs to the product team.
 OceanFrogs platform helps you provide you with signals that one can use to target customer, have a well-informed conversation, and analyze industry trends.